 Under gravity, solids will naturally form sediment at the bottom of mixing tanks.
-Stirrers and mixers are then used to resuspend the solids in solution.
+Stirrers and mixers are then used to resuspend the solids to form a suspension.

 Suspension mixing is usually achieved using massive impellers (rotors used to increase the pressure and flow of a fluid) attached to long shafts, at times 20 metres or more in length, resulting in the mixing equipment being heavy, unwieldy and costly.

-The mixing is not entirely efficient using this approach and the equipment can be costly to fix when unexpected stoppages or system failures take place.
+The mixing is not entirely efficient using this approach and the equipment can be costly to repair when unexpected stoppages or system failures take place.

 Problems with tanks often arise from mechanical failure of an agitator, such as the breakage of blades, shaft and gearbox, wear of impeller blades, bogging of the agitator due to sediment and scale build-up in the tank.

 Delays due to maintenance and repair can go on for weeks, causing significant losses in production.

 SWIRLFLOW harnessing the power of a tornado in a tank

 We developed SWIRLFLOW® technology with our partners at Queensland Alumina.
 SWIRLFLOW® enhances the agitation process by mixing liquids and suspended solids to create a tornado-like vortex in a tank.

 The solution uses a motor, gearbox and a specially-designed radial impeller with a short shaft near the top of the tank.
 It is simple and inexpensive to retrofit to existing tanks.